Christina's Cucina

 Credit, where credit is due-on recipes.
 Does it exist anymore?

 I must also note that most recipes I see on many blogs and recipe pages contain no credit to the original source, or source of inspiration.
-We can all admit, almost no one is creating a truly “original” recipe at this point in time.
+We can all admit, almost no one is creating a truly “original” recipe at this point in time so what harm is done in knowing the source of a recipe?
+I don’t understand why it’s frowned upon.

 I always try to credit each recipe I share because it gives the reader a sense of background on the recipe and it’s just the right thing to do.
 Whether it was something my Nonna made and passed down to her daughters, a recipe I created from one I had at a restaurant, or one I’ve been using from a favorite cookbook, I will almost always credit a source with “credit…”, “adapted from…”, or “inspired by…”.

-When I go to a site and see a recipe for a cake and the authorship for the recipe goes to the young blogger who has never been to cooking school, I wonder where he or she originally got the inspiration/original recipe from.
+When I go to a site and see a recipe for a triple layer chocolate cake with Italian meringue (just making up an example) and the authorship for the recipe goes to the young blogger who has never been to cooking school, I wonder where he or she originally got the inspiration/original recipes from.

 Why not give credit where credit is due?
 It’s only fair.
 I’ve seen my recipes copied in full on other sites, with no attribution to me, or my site, and I can tell you, it’s frustrating and disheartening.
-I recently followed one of my own photos on Google images, only to end up on another blogger’s page for an almost identical recipe! ☹️
+Facebook is rife with recipe sharing groups which demand that recipes be copied and pasted into their files! :( I recently followed one of my own photos on Google images, only to end up on another blogger’s page for an almost identical recipe! ☹️

 A few years ago, I came across a blog post which blew me away.
-It was so ridiculously similar to my friend Cathy’s recipe post (from two years prior) for teabag cookies AND hedgehog cookies!
+It was so ridiculously similar to my friend Cathy’s recipe post (from two years prior) for teabag cookies AND hedgehog cookies in the same post!
 I actually called the blogger out on what she’d done.
 It was so obvious that no one would ever post about such a random pairing of cookies on the same post.

 She Paused 4 Thought Chai cookies